scud3r1a/debian-packages/README.md

     sh InstallStart/Configuration.sh
 ```

-Only working with Ubuntu or Debian-like distributions
+Only working with Ubuntu or Ubuntu-like distributions
-Read "InstallStart.sh" and "Configuration.sh" to learn more.
+Read "InstallStart.sh" and other scripts to learn more.

 ######ubuntu.com